marcschmiedchen/home-assistant-wolf_ism8/README.md

 # Wolf Climate Control ISM8 for Home Assistant
 An integration of WOLF's Heating ISM8 module into Home Assistant.

-Supported devices:
+Supported devices (in German):
   - Heizgerät 1-4
   - direkter Heizkreis
   - Mischerkreis 1-3
   - Kaskadenmodul
-  - SolarModul
+  - Solarmodul
   - Comfort Wohnraumlüftung
   - Wärmepumpe
   - Systembedienmodul (BM2)

 ## INSTALLATION
-Current Versions use the GUI for Home assistant config-worklflow for configuration.
-Furthermore the integration is discoverable in HACS.
+Current Versions use the GUI for Home assistant config-workflow for configuration.

 1. - Download and place the integration files in the "custom_components" folder (it's located in the directory with your configuration files.
 Usually named ".homeassistant" in your home.
 If it doesn't exist there, create it).
 Place the "wolf"-folder into the custom-components directory:
   .homeassistant/custom_components/wolf